cmu-phil/py-tetrad/pytetrad/R/README.md

 ```
 This last command should cause various algorithms to run in Tetrad and print out result graphs.

-Finally, in the terminal window, launch RStudio from the command line.
+Finally, launch RStudio from the command line.
 ```
 open -na RStudio
 ```